Introduction

 - Penetrating Oil:

-- Applying a penetrating oil like WD-40 and allowing it to sit for a few minutes can help loosen rusted or seized lug nuts.
+- Applying a penetrating oil, such as WD-40, and allowing it to sit for several minutes can help in loosening rusted or seized lug nuts.

 General Process